AusClimateService/data-code-group/roadmap.md

 ```

 The new entry also includes a GitHub URL to indicate where to access our script,
-which could be replaced with a DOI if we published our code
+which could be replaced with a DOI if/when the code is published
 (e.g. using [GitHub/Zenodo integration](https://guides.github.com/activities/citable-code/))
 to ensure long term persistent access.